Last Updated on

 I was blown away by the many different varieties of burlap ribbon offered at Walmart from plain to patterned.
 And I was thrilled to see that my local store finally got some wire wreath forms in for just $2.77 for the 18 inch size.
 After perusing the craft aisles for a bit, I finally settled on my wreath idea.
 Below are the supplies that I picked up to make my Patriotic Burlap Wreath.

-- Red, White, and Blue Gerbera Daisies ($1.50 on clearance; or any red, white, and blue faux flowers will do)
+- Red, White, and Blue Gerbera Daisies (or any red, white, and blue faux flowers will do)

 - floral wire or twist ties